KristianOellegaard/django-hvad/README.rst

 You have to activate the translated fields, by calling a specific method on the manager.

-.. warning:: django-hvad is still in early alpha status, please use it with
+.. warning:: django-hvad is still in beta, please use it with
-             caution.
+             caution and report any bug(s) you might encounter.